sassoftware/viya4-deployment/docs/user/DockerUsage.md

 ### Actions

-Actions are used to determine whether in install or uninstall software.
-One must be set when running the playbook
+Actions are used to install or uninstall software.
+One must be set when running the playbook.

 | Name | Description |
 | :--- | ---: |